codecapsules-io/codecapsules-docs/docs/tutorials/generative-art.md

 from PIL import Image
 import os

-db_directory = os.getenv('PERSISTENT_STORAGE_DIR')
+tmp_file_path = "/tmp/imgnew.png"

 @app.route("/", methods=["GET"])
 def index():
-    graphic_image = create()
+    graphic_image = create(tmp_file_path)
-    img = Image.open(io.BytesIO(base64.decodebytes(bytes(graphic_image, "utf-8"))))
-    img.save(os.path.join(db_directory, "imgnew.png"))
-    return render_template('home.html', image=graphic_image)
+    return render_template("home.html", image=graphic_image)

 @app.route("/generate-another", methods=["GET"])
 def generate_another():
-    graphic_image = create()
+    graphic_image = create(tmp_file_path)
-    img = Image.open(io.BytesIO(base64.decodebytes(bytes(graphic_image, "utf-8"))))
-    img.save(os.path.join(db_directory, "imgnew.png"))
     response = f"""
     <img id="new-image" src="data:image/png;base64,{graphic_image}" />
     """
     return response

 @app.route("/download", methods=["GET", "POST"])
 def download():
-    return send_file(os.path.join(db_directory, "imgnew.png"), mimetype='image/png', as_attachment=True, download_name="graphic.png")
+    return send_file(
+        tmp_file_path,
+        mimetype="image/png",
+        as_attachment=True,
+        download_name="graphic.png",
+    )
 ```

 At the top of the file, we import the `create` method from the `make_squares` module, since our views need to return the Base64 image string when responding.
-Our app will make use of the persistent file storage provided by Code Capsules, so we import `os` to allow us to read the `PERSISTENT_STORAGE_DIR` environment variable.
-Reading and writing to this file storage is the same as reading and writing to your local file system, but with the benefit of online access and persistence.
-We store the value of the `PERSISTENT_STORAGE_DIR` environment variable in the `db_directory` variable in an effort to follow clean code principles.

 The `index` route is called when the app is first started, and it calls the `create()` method to generate a Base64 image string and returns it in the `home.html` template.
 The `/generate-another` route is called when a user clicks on the “I hate this art, make me another” button.
-It saves the new graphic image to the persistent file storage before returning it as part of an HTML response, since the request is triggered by HTMx.
+It saves the new graphic image to the `/tmp` folder before returning it as part of an HTML response, since the request is triggered by HTMx.
 This allows our app to only refresh the image element and not the whole page, like in the case of rendering templates.

 The last view we have is for the download feature.
 When a user clicks on the “Download” button, the `/download` route is called and it gets the most recently generated graphic image from the file storage before returning a response with the file added as an attachment.

 ## Prepare for Deployment

-Our Generate Graphics app is now complete and we are only left with adding the files necessary for deployment before we can publish it.
+Our generate art app is now complete and we are only left with adding the files necessary for deployment before we can publish it.

 ### Add Procfile and `requirements.txt`